btzy/lieuzhenghong.com/_posts/2017-05-29-monthly-report-may-2017.md

   - private
   - diary
   - post-ord
+permalink: "/{{ page.date | date: '%Y/%m/%d' }}/{{page.fileSlug}}/"
 ---

 Since my
 [last post]({{'/_posts/2017-03-25-quarterly-report-2017/'}}) I have done the following:

-* Finished my internship at iGlobe (ended May 12, 2017)
+- Finished my internship at iGlobe (ended May 12, 2017)
-* Been rejected by MAS and GIC in the penultimate round
+- Been rejected by MAS and GIC in the penultimate round
-* Went to Japan for the first time in my life
+- Went to Japan for the first time in my life
-* Finished building the Raspberry Pi console
+- Finished building the Raspberry Pi console
-* Finished my first substantial MOOC, Andrew Ng's Machine Learning
+- Finished my first substantial MOOC, Andrew Ng's Machine Learning
-* Built my first executable file (.exe rather than .py) and wrote *software* rather than a *program*
+- Built my first executable file (.exe rather than .py) and wrote _software_ rather than a _program_

 Some of these deserve a separate post so I'll dedicate the whole of today to writing them.

-## Finished my internship at iGlobe ##
+## Finished my internship at iGlobe

 I started interning at iGlobe on 23rd January 2017 and ended 12th May 2017.
 My main responsibility was to help the investment team (Jeff) in his sourcing for